 Why is a stand-alone program for treating binge eating necessary?

 While binge eating shares a common etiology with other disordered eating behaviors, special consideration must be given to the specific needs of those living with binge eating disorder or OSFED with a pattern of binge eating.
 A separate binge eating program can more adequately respond to the unique challenges that people experiencing binge eating face, including those surrounding meal and snack times, food and body judgments, and complex intersectional issues related to weight.
-A safe, responsive, and weight-inclusive environment that honors patients’ lived experience can support long-term recovery.
+A safe, responsive, and weight-inclusive environment that honors patients’ lived experiences can support long-term recovery.

 Will CARE IOP address weight loss?